-Often things actually are not what they appear to be, and since events and experiences seem to appear differently to different people anyway, it follows that communication about important realities in life are sure to be difficult.
+Often things actually are not what they appear to be and, since events and experiences seem to appear differently to different people anyway, it follows that communication about important realities in life are sure to be difficult.

-There is a concept of listening which can be sacred observation.
+There is a concept of redemptive listening which can be thought of as sacred observation.
 It’s a discipline where we humans choose to stay completely objective as we see or hear things going on around us.
-I think animals are probably better at sacred listening than we are.
+I think animals are probably better at sacred observation than we are.
 They just do what they were created to do, whether its a bee collecting nectar and pollen or a dog reminding us of the value of positive attitude.
-But with a little practice, sacred listening and its many benefits can be relearned and become habit.
-Re-learned, because young children do it naturally; they watch their older siblings and adults to figure out motives, and to learn how to do things for themselves.
-It’s natural for them because in the very young years, they respect elders without question.
-But for some reason, when exposed to wider society and its adopted values, and the concept of ego develops, we elder humans become more skeptical, less open, less candid.
-We gradually, unconsciously become different from the person we were created to be/.
-We become more competitive, judgmental, impatient.
+But with a little practice sacred observation, redemptive listening with its many benefits can be relearned and become habit.
+“Re”-learned because as young children we did it naturally, watching older siblings and adults, figuring out the mechanics and motives, learning how to do things ourselves.
+It’s natural in the very young years because young kids respect elders without question.
+But when exposed to wider society and its adopted values, and the concept of ego develops, we elder humans become more skeptical, less open, less candid.
+We gradually, unconsciously become different from the original person we were created to be, becoming more competitive, judgmental, impatient and unforgiving.

 An interesting experiment would be to have folks try sacred observation for a while to see if it improves things.
 Those who are willing, could train themselves to “see” people as curious tykes living inside, trapped inside, an outer shell of persona formed by the years of wounds, worries, memories and moods from both positive and negative experiences.
 God only knows the quantity of events that contributed to all of our forming an outer shell persona.
 But if we each observing others with intentional awareness of their original, supple, attractive mix of kind, careful, inquisitive, appreciative and humble attributes that reflect mutual respect, compassion and willingness to forgive, we would set the framework for redemptive listening.